Not a Blog

 Fortunately I have lots of practice with fending for myself.

-Instead of panel, the event turned into an interview and booksigning.
+Instead of a panel, the event turned into an interview and booksigning.
 We had a sold out crowd (about 450, they told me) lots of eager students and aspiring writers, and more questions than I could possibly answer if I had been there for a week instead of a day.
 And beforehand I got a short tour of Oxford itself, which was just as magical as I thought it would be.
 The library was astonishing, and they even showed me some of J.R.R.
 Tolkien’s working papers… including his first vision of Helm’s Deep, which he drew on the back of a student essay he was grading.

 Oxford was kind enough to record the session, and upload it to YouTube.